I had the below conversation with my son after he had his car serviced.

 3. Offer to help, when you can.
 Why not offer to help when you can?
 If someone (male or female) is struggling with packages or seems overloaded with assignments, assisting that person is a nice thing to do.

-4. Have an exit line.
+5. Have an exit line.
 An exit line establishes the ending of the encounter and paves the way for the next meeting.
 Sample exit lines include, “Nice talking to you,” “Have a great weekend,” or “Have a safe trip home.”
-I recently went to the doctor for a minor concern, and he had a great exit line that I have added to my list of favorites.
-As he was ending our visit, he added, “If it happens again, I’m here for you.”
-I almost want it to happen again!
-(This isn’t suitable for every occasion, but it is a warmly affirming line for an appropriate encounter, such as addressing a colleague’s minor problem. )

-Pachter & Associates provides training and coaching on business etiquette, communication and career development.
-For more information, contact Joyce Hoff at 856.751.6141 or email@example.com
+Pachter & Associates provides seminars and coaching on communication, career development, business writing, presentation skills, professional presence, and etiquette.
+For additional information, please contact Joyce Hoff at email@example.com or 856.751.6141. (www.pachter.com)

 (This blog updates a previous one from a few years ago.)